 Mount Mitchell is a high mountain peak at an elevation of 2.007m (6,584ft) above the sea level, located in Yancey County, in the U.S. state of North Carolina.
 It’s said to be the highest point east of the Mississippi.

-Set high in the Black Mountain range of the Blue Ridge Mountains in Western North Carolina, the road to the summit (originally called Black Dome) is totally paved.
+The road to the summit (originally called Black Dome) is totally paved.
 It’s called North Carolina Highway 128 (NC 128).
 Starting at Blue Ridge Parkway, the road is 7.24km (4.5 miles) long.
 The traffic can be slow, especially on the weekends.
 The two-lane road has mild curves as it enters Mount Mitchell State Park.
-If the Blue Ridge Parkway is closed due to inclement weather, access to NC 128 is cut-off.

 Is the road to Mount Mitchell in NC steep?

 The climb is very steep, hitting a 9.4% of maximum gradient through some of the ramps.
 Starting at Blue Ridge Parkway, the elevation gain is 432 meters.
 The average gradient is 5.96%.